FAQs About Child Support

 - Are there any cautions about filing a motion to increase child support?

 What is a Child Support Worksheet?

-Child Support in Kansas is determined by rules contained in the Kansas Child Support Guidelines.
+Child Support in Kansas is determined by rules contained in the Kansas Child Support Guidelines, pages 38 - 96.
 These guidelines set up some math formulas for determining certain ratios and set child support based on the ages of the children and income of the parents.